iCliniq Logo

 • Respiratory Rate - The patient has breathlessness with an increased respiratory rate.

-• Hypoxemia - The oxygen-carrying capacity of the blood is drastically reduced in the individual with ventilator-associated pneumonia.
+• Hypoxemia - The oxygen-carrying capacity of the blood is drastically reduced in an individual with ventilator-associated pneumonia.

 • Heart Rate - There is an increase in the heart rate with abnormal heart rhythm.

 • Breathing Sound - The patient has abnormal breathing sounds due to shortness of breath.
-It is heard by the physician during auscultation with a stethoscope.
+The physician hears them during auscultation with a stethoscope.

 • Chest Pain - Some patients have mild chest pain due to pneumonia.